thephpleague/html-to-markdown/README.md

 ### How to use it
 First, you must create the universe.
 But it gets easier after that.

-Include HTML_To_Markdown.php:
+Either include HTML_To_Markdown.php directly:

     require_once( dirname( __FILE__) . '/HTML_To_Markdown.php' );

+Or, require the library in your composer.json:

+    {
+        "require": {
+            "nickcernis/html-to-markdown": "dev-master"
+        }
+    }

+Then `composer install` and add `require 'vendor/autoload.php';` to top of your script.

-Create a new HTML_To_Markdown instance, passing in your valid HTML code:
+Next, create a new HTML_To_Markdown instance, passing in your valid HTML code:

     $html = "<h3>Quick, to the Batpoles!</h3>";
     $markdown = new HTML_To_Markdown($html);